 AI, Ain’t I a Woman? is an exploration of AI from a political perspective.
 Joy Buolamwini is a poet of code who uses art and research to illuminate the social implications of artificial intelligence.
 In this case, she lays bare the racial bias of facial recognition.

 Inspired by the Dutch 'tulip-mania' in the 1630s, Anna Ridler draws parallels between tulips and the current mania around cryptocurrencies.
 Created by an AI, the film shows blooming tulips that are controlled by the bitcoin price. changing over time to show how the market fluctuates.
 The project echoes 17th century Dutch still life flowers paintings, which despite their supposed realism, are imagined because the flowers in them could never bloom at the same time.
 Does cryptocurrency provide us with a similar imagined reality?

-Visit the Barbican in London to see these projects and much more!
+Visit the newly opened Forum in Groningen to see these projects and much more!
 Expect your preconceptions to be challenged and discover how this technology impacts our human essence from historical, scientific, social and creative perspectives.

 What?
 A travelling exhibition to explore our relationship with AI